swastiswagat/online-food-ordering-system/README.md

 2. Create a new branch for your feature or fix
 3. Make your changes and commit them
 4. `git push` your branch to your forked repository
-5. Create a pull request to merge your branch into the main
+5. Create a pull request to merge your branch into the main repository